4 Lab Techniques That Increase IVF Success

 In vitro fertilization, or IVF, effectively treats many causes of male and female infertility.
 IVF can be an excellent option for many patients who have struggled to get pregnant with other fertility treatments.
 It is an especially successful treatment for women with tubal issues, endometriosis or polycystic ovarian syndrome.
 For women of advancing maternal age, IVF is also very successful with the use of donor egg.
 Men with low sperm counts and couples with inherited diseases also benefit from IVF.

 IVF has been around since the mid 1980’s to treat couples experiencing infertility.
 Back then, the chances of bringing home a baby after IVF was a dismal 10%, less than what you would expect from Mother Nature at about 20%.
 Today, over 200,000 IVF cycles are conducted in the U.S. each year with average live birth rates of roughly 40% for women of all ages.
 Younger women with younger eggs have even better success, with live birth rates approaching 50% with standard IVF.

-What has accounted for this incredible increase in success with IVF?
+What has accounted for this incredible increase in IVF success?
 Most notably are the new techniques that have arisen over the last several years that offer the possibility of improving a patient’s odds of having a baby through IVF.
 Let’s take a look at some of these success-boosting techniques.

 Sometimes viable embryos do not implant in uterine wall simply because they are unable to break free from their surrounding “jelly coat,” called the zona pellucida.
 We perform assisted hatching in the lab right before embryo transfer using a laser to create a hole in the zona.
 This allows the embryo to “hatch” and make contact with the lining of the uterus and implant.

 Intracytoplasmic Sperm Injection